rule

 Text 32

-Nothing exists separate from you, whether it is higher evolved or even lower, moving or not-moving, while the knowledge in all its divisions makes up the different features of your body; you are the one greater than the greatest, transcendental to the three modes, who keeps the universe in his abdomen.
+Nothing exists separate from you, whether it is higher evolved or just lower, moves around or does not move.
+[Vedic] knowledge in all its divisions makes up the diversity of your body.
+You are the one golden principle of life [called hiranya-garbha] who, transcendental to the three modes, are greater than the greatest.

 Text 33